hershyz/dotfiles/README.md

-Currently just my nvim config.
+Currently just my nvim config and some iterm2 keymaps.
 Definitely not a template, meant to feel as Mac-native as possible.
 Additional notes/non-nvim (iterm2) configs at the bottom of `init.lua`.